samilynn13/Simon-Says/README.md

 1. Click Start to begin the game
 2. The game plays a random sequence of button lights and sounds
 3. Repeat the sequence by clicking the buttons in the correct order
-4. If incorrect, game is restarted to initial state
+4. If you suceed, the score increases and the sequence grows by one
-5. If correct, score increases by one and the sequence grows longer each round
+5. If you make a mistake, the game ends and your score is shown
-6. Use the Restart button to reset the game at any time, or Quit to exit
+6. Use Restart to reset the game at any time, or Quit to exit